 If we have seen it once on social media we have seen it a THOUSAND times!
 “Have you registered to vote?”
 We believe strongly in exercising our right to vote and hope that you did before the deadline October 19.

 That said, once you have registered, Facebook has created a “Town Hall” where you can control these settings in the future along with learning more about connecting with your local, state and national government officials.

-Below is the step by step guide to access this area on Facebook.
+Below is the step-by-step guide to access Facebook’s Town Hall.
 The following instructions are written specifically for those using the mobile app on your phone:

 - From your Facebook App, click the three lines at the bottom right of your app.
 You will see your groups, pages you have liked, marketplace, news, and others listed.
 Go down and tap “See More”

 - After tapping “See More” you will see other buttons listed like blood donations, campus, climate information center, covid-19 information center, and others.
 Keep going down until you see “Town Hall”.
 Mine was near the bottom of my list.
 Touch “Town Hall”